(888) 552-6760 SCHEDULE AN APPOINTMENT

 Lung cancer genomic testing: Advanced genomic testing examines a tumor on a genetic level to look for the DNA alterations that are driving the cancer’s growth.
 By identifying the mutations that occur in a cancer cell’s genome, we can better understand what caused the tumor and tailor treatment based on the findings from the test.
 The most common tumor markers tested for in lung cancers are EGRF, KRAS and ALK.

-Our goal is to provide you with an accurate diagnosis with the sense of urgency you deserve.
 If you’re interested in scheduling an appointment with our rapid lung-nodule diagnosis program, call us or chat online with a member of our team.

 Next topic: How is lung cancer treated?